Why People Pay Points

 What are origination points?

 Origination points are a fee borrowers owe their loan provider and are generally negotiable, based on credit history and loan amount.
 Other companies may charge origination fees.
-As a direct lender, Loan One, a division of Benchmark Bank, never charges origination fees.
+As a direct lender, Loan One, a division of The Union Bank Company, never charges origination fees.

 What are discount points?